gothinkster/elixir-phoenix-realworld-example-app/README.md

 1. Run the following commands in the project directory:
     - `mix deps.get` to install dependencies.
     - `mix ecto.create` to create the database.
+    - `mix ecto.migrate` to run the database migrations.
-    - `mix phoenix.server` to run the application.
+    - `mix phx.server` to run the application.

 ## License